ianco/owl-agent-test-harness/vc_di_tutorial.md

       | vc_di           | Data_DL_MaxValues |
 ```

+Note the use of the `@Anoncreds` tag - this indicates that the agent wallet (Aca-Py specifically) must support AnonCreds.
+This is a bit confusing, since we're now adding a new credential format (VC_DI) which is also going to get a new tag later on.
+But for now just go with it ...

 #### Test Data

 The data files for the AnonCreds credential type (as indicated by the `@Schema_DriversLicense_v2` tag) are: